YLMstring/Prestige-Plus/README.md

 - [Virtuoso Performance](https://www.d20pfsrd.com/magic/all-spells/v/virtuoso-performance/)
 ### New Mythic Prestige Class Features

-- Swift Death: Your Death Attack becomes a standard action.
+- Swift Death: Your target assassination becomes a standard action.
 At 10th assassin level, it becomes a move action.
-- Greater Swift Death: Your Death Attack becomes a move action.
+- Greater Swift Death: Your target assassination becomes a move action.
 At 10th assassin level, it becomes a swift action.
 - Unbreakable Defense: You no longer have a limited amount of Defensive Stance rounds per day.
 - Draconic Wings: The disciple gains two primary wing attacks that deal 1d4 damage.
 - Endless Breath: You have 1/3 chance to recover one use of your breath weapon at the start of your turn.
 Additionally, your Gold Dragon Breath (Mythic) becomes a move action.